-The 2025 judges for the International Booker Prize, the world’s most significant award for a single work of translated fiction, have been announced
+The 2025 shortlist for the International Booker Prize – the world’s most influential award for translated fiction – has been announced, featuring six authors shortlisted for the first time

-The judging panel will be chaired by bestselling Booker Prize-longlisted author Max Porter.
-He will be joined by prize-winning poet, director and photographer Caleb Femi; writer and Publishing Director of Wasafiri, Sana Goyal; author and International Booker Prize-shortlisted translator Anton Hur; and award-winning singer-songwriter Beth Orton.
+The shortlist of six books – five novels and one collection of short stories – was chosen by the 2025 judging panel, chaired by bestselling Booker Prize-longlisted author Max Porter.
+The other judges are: prize-winning poet, director and photographer Caleb Femi; writer and Publishing Director of Wasafiri Sana Goyal; author and International Booker Prize-shortlisted translator Anton Hur; and award-winning singer-songwriter Beth Orton.

 The 2025 judges

-Max Porter, Chair of the International Booker Prize 2025 judges, comments:
+Max Porter, Chair of the International Booker Prize 2025 judges, says:

-Fiammetta Rocco, Administrator of the International Booker Prize, says:
+Fiammetta Rocco, Administrator of the International Booker Prize, adds:

 Fiammetta Rocco